 Firozabad in my mind was always the city of glass bangles.
 Every time I looked at piles of colorful, bright shining glass bangles in fairs and markets across India, I wanted to visit the town.
-So, this time when I went exploring Holi in Mathura Vrindavan, I decided to take a detour to Firozabad.
+So, this time when I went exploring Holi in Mathura Vrindavan, I decided to take a detour to the city of glass bangles.

 Passing by Agra, I did get a glimpse of Taj Mahal, and it brought back memories of past visits.
 This time it was the tinkling of glass bangles that was calling me.

 Like all unstructured trips, this one also had a small surprise for me.
-I discovered a lovely Jain temple as soon as we entered the city of Firozabad.
+I discovered a lovely Jain temple as soon as we entered the Firozabad city.
 More on that later.

 Firozabad Glass Industry

 Our first stop was the Lazer glass unit that manufactures all types of glass items like drinking glasses, jugs, bottles and even the headlights of vehicles.
 I thought that they only manufacture glass bangles.
 I was wrong.
 Firozabad is as engaged in manufacturing many types of glass products.

 The owner of the glass manufacturing Mr. Subodh Jain unit walked me through the process of manufacturing common glass items.
 The process included both the manual molding and automated process using a dye.
 I walked through the noisy factory, looking at sand and recycled glass taking the shape of fresh utility items in a matter of hours.